mbret/redh00d-node/README.md

 - The pm2 process should watch your change and restart app.
 Check online.

 ## Troubleshooting:
-- Install of `node-gyp` fail: Please verify all requirements for the installation.
-Check official website page.
-- Install of `bcryt` fail on Windows: check these issues (http://goo.gl/v9APnG).
-- Application does not run because of `bcrypt` problem: Be sure that `bcrypt` is correctly installed on your project folder (node_modules)
 - Could not get any response with request manager application like postman or inside phone application: Be sure you have allowed certificate of application.
 It can be done by visiting first time the home page ex: https://localhost:1337.

 ## FAQ (Any questions that are not written above):